 Built in the early 15th century in France, the St. Joan of Arc Chapel was purchased and transported to the U.S., where it was eventually donated to Marquette University as a special gift.
 The historic building required improvements to restore it to as much of its original state as possible.

-raSmith’s team of site planners and landscape architects collaborated with The Kubala Washatko Architects (TKWA) to develop a beautiful site design for the chapel.
-The design included new stone paving and trees, providing a more formal look to complement the chapel and gardens.
-New ADA-compliant routes connect to the plaza around a water fountain.
-Along with a wide variety of perennials and shrubs, the plan also included stone planters and benches to match the chapel’s unique architecture.
+raSmith’s team of site planners and landscape architects collaborated with The Kubala Washatko Architects (TKWA) and the Marquette University Facilities Design Team to develop a beautiful site design for the chapel.
+The design included new stone paving, the renovation of stone walls and planters, and gardens to complement the chapel.
+The site paving was enhanced to provide ADA-compliant routes to connect to the central plaza and a restored water fountain.
+The Gratitude Gardens were designed to recognize all of the donors who provided the funding to make this project happen.

 This project received a 2021 Top Project Award from The Daily Reporter and a 2022 Honor Award for Religious Architecture-Restoration from Partners for Sacred Places.